chaosim/Talk/README.md

 Talk
 ====

-Talk is a programming language with the following defining feature: functions can be declared to accept arguments at any place not just at the end.
+Talk is a programming language with the following defining feature: functions can accept arguments at any place not just at the end.
+Like this:

-Something like this:

     (argument1)functionName(argument2)
-or this:
+Or this:

     GetFirst(2)ItemsIn(12, 2, 8, 33, 9)GreaterThan(10)

-A syntax like this, I believe, can enable programs that are highly readable and expressive.
+This syntax, I believe, can enable programs that are highly readable and expressive.

+Talk is a work in progress.

 ####Some design ideas####
-Perhaps we can allow a function to be composed of interchangeable parts.
-For instance, in the example above, we can allow 'GreaterThan' to be substituted by 'LessThan' without the programmer having to declare two full declarations whose leading portions are identical.
-This will bring orthgonality to the design.
+Perhaps a function can be composed of interchangeable parts.
+For instance, in the example above, we should be able to substitute 'GreaterThan' with 'LessThan' without the programmer having to declare two full declarations whose leading parts overlap.
+This will make things a lot orthogonal.

-Also, could we get rid of those parenthesis?
-And may be we can allow spaces between words in the function name.
+Also, we could get rid of those parenthesis.
+And perhaps allow spaces between words in the function name.
 That'll make the function call read like a sentence.
 For example:

     Get first 2 items in [12, 2, 8, 33, 9] greater than 10

 ####Object orientation####
-We can have classes with methods in Talk, but we won’t be restricted to calling them in the prevalent way, which is:
+We can have classes in Talk, but we won’t be restricted to calling their methods in the normal way, that is:

     objectName.functionName(arguments…)

-We are instead free to call them using Talk's peculiar syntax:
+We are instead free to call them using Talk's own peculiar syntax:

     AMethodOf(objectName)Taking(someArgument)ThatCanBeCalledInThis(“way”)

-An interesting consequence of this is that the period ('.') is no longer used in method calls.
+An interesting consequence is that the period ('.') is no longer used in method calls.
 So we’re free to repurpose it.
 What if we use it as a statement terminator?
 It would be especially interesting to combine it with the above “spaces in function name” syntax and produce a thoroughly natural language like syntax.
 For example:

     Get first 2 items in [12, 2, 8, 33, 9] greater than 10.